 Carbon Fiber Cloth in Cars

-Let’s take a moment to focus on one of the best natural fibers in the auto industry.
+Let’s take a moment to focus on one of the best in the auto industry.

 Carbon fiber cloth is a flexible material when combined with other materials.
-It’s most commonly used with steel and aluminum car parts.
-The fiber cloth can be molded with these parts to reinforce and strengthen them.
+Most commonly used with steel and aluminum car parts.
+Molding fiber cloth with these parts will help reinforce and strengthen.

 Looking for a Green Option for Your Car Design?